NAB1028 Cooperation, organisation and culture at sea

-- Broad knowledge about what organisational tasks must be solved in order for the organisation to work well.
+- Broad knowlege about what organisational tasks must be solved in order for the organisation to work well.

-- Broad knowledge about what the concept culture refers to and the various ways the concept is used in the literature about organisations
+- Broad knowlege about what the concept culture refers to and the various ways the concept is used in the literature about organisations

 - Solid knowledge About the relationship between individual and organisation and

-- how different individuals fulfill their organisational roles in different ways
+- how different individuals fulfil their organisational roles in different ways

-- that individuals choose to continue being members of an organisation based on a calculation of whether the cost of organization is greater or lesser than the profit of doing so.
+- that individuals choose to continue being members of an organisation based on a calculation of whether the cost of organising is greater or lesser than the profit of doing so.

-- Broad knowledge about how members of an organisation may experience conflicts between their role in this and other organisation, or between their identity within one organisation and identities outside the organisation
+- Broad knowlege about how members of an organisation may experience conflicts between their role in this and other organisation, or between their identity within one organisation and identities outside the organisation

 - Knowledge bout differences between formal and informal organisational structures and processes

-- Broad knowledge about the particular organisational and interpersonal challenges that can found at sea.
+- Broad knowlege about the particular organisational and interpersonal challenges that can found at sea.

 Skills: Upon completion of the course students are able to apply the above knowledge: